 An IP PBX is very similar to a traditional PBX phone system.
 The only difference is that it uses digital phone signals internally, rather than analog-based landlines.

 An IP PBX can also accommodate businesses with multiple locations and/or remote workers.
-Because call routing/transfers are being handled via the internet, you can transfer to somebody in another office (provided they’re linked to the same network).
+Because call routing and transfers are being handled via the internet, you can transfer to somebody in another office (assuming that they’re connected to the same network).
 An employee who works from home can even plug in an IP-phone and receive calls the same way they would in the office.

-An IP PBX system is still expensive because of the high cost of a PBX box ($1000 – $5000+) and installation.
-However, it can be a good option for larger businesses, since you generally don’t have to pay as much in monthly service fees (compared to a Hosted PBX, which we’ll describe next.)
+An IP PBX system is still expensive because of the high cost of the PBX hardware ($1,000 and up) and installation.
+However, it can be a good option for larger businesses, since you generally don’t have to pay as much in monthly service fees compared to a hosted PBX, which we’ll describe next.

-This is the newest kind of PBX phone system.
-A hosted PBX also uses digital VoIP phone signals.
-However, unlike an IP PBX, it does not require a physical PBX box.
-Instead, you can control PBX features (like call routing, transfers, auto attendant, voicemail, etc.) from your internet browser or smartphone.
+A hosted PBX is a newer PBX phone system technology.
+It also uses digital VoIP phone signals; however, unlike an IP PBX, it’s a cloud-based system that does not require you to purchase or install a physical PBX hardware box.
+Instead, you can manage PBX features like call routing, transfers, auto attendant, and voicemail from your internet browser or smartphone.

 A hosted PBX offers the same portability as an IP PBX.
-Remote workers can plug in a phone as though they were in the office.
-When you’re on the go, you can even make calls from your cell phone using your business number.
+Remote workers can connect a phone as if they were in the office.
+And when you’re on the go, you can even make calls from your cell phone using your business number.

-The main advantage to hosted PBX is that there’s no hardware, and thus little upfront cost to set one up.
-Instead, users pay a monthly subscription fee of about $30 to $50 per extension.
+The primary advantage to a hosted PBX is that there’s no hardware to purchase or install, so the initial costs are much lower.
+Instead, users pay a monthly subscription fee per extension.
 This makes a hosted PBX the most economical option for small businesses.
-Setup is also very simple, since all you need to do is connect phones via ethernet and adjust call routing settings online.
+Setup is also very easy — just connect your phones with an ethernet cable and manage your call routing settings online.

 A virtual PBX is a “light” version of a hosted PBX.
-It works the same way as a hosted PBX, but gives you fewer features.
+It works the same way as a hosted PBX, but generally offers fewer features.

 For example, the virtual PBX system Grasshopper can receive calls and route them to different employees based on predefined rules.
-What they cannot do, however, is actually give you phone service: Grasshopper can only forward calls to an existing cell, landline or VoIP phone numbers.
+What they can’t do, however, is actually give you phone service.
+Grasshopper can only forward calls to an existing mobile, landline, or VoIP phone number.

-A virtual PBX can be a good option if you need a professional-sounding phone system overnight.
+A virtual PBX can be a good option if you need a professional-sounding phone system quickly and affordably.
 Setup time is virtually immediate.
-The downside is a virtual PBX can expensive in the long-run, since you’ll need to continue paying your cell phone/landline bills on top of your virtual PBX subscription.
+The downside is that a virtual PBX can be more expensive in the long-run, since you’ll need to continue paying your cell phone/landline bills on top of your virtual PBX subscription.

-For most small businesses, we recommend using hosted PBX phone systems like Nextiva.
-This is because it offers all the key business phone features without the steep upfront costs of a traditional or IP PBX – which begins around $3000 for just a few employees.
+For most small businesses, we recommend using a hosted PBX phone system from a provider like Nextiva.
+This is because it offers all of the phone features you would expect for your business, but without the costly initial hardware and installation costs of a traditional or IP PBX.

-A hosted PBX simply requires internet service and phone handsets (though you can also use cell phones or desktop softphones, if you don’t want to purchase physical phones.)
-All of the business phone features like your auto attendant, phone tree, voicemail boxes, etc. are managed online.
-This makes it highly scalable, as you can add/remove extensions at any time.
+A hosted PBX only requires that your business have high-speed internet service and phone handsets, although you can also use mobile phones or desktop softphones if you don’t want to purchase physical phones.
+All of phone system’s features, such as the auto attendant, phone tree, and voicemail boxes are managed online.
+This also has the added benefit of making the system highly scalable, as you can add and remove extensions at any time.

 As your office grows beyond 40 or 50 employees, however, an IP PBX becomes more economical.
-This is for 2 reasons:
+This is for two reasons:

 - Monthly service fees can be lower than a hosted PBX.
 If you use PRI or VoIP phone service (as opposed to landlines), the cost tends to be much lower than a hosted PBX.

 Traditionally, a PBX was a bulky and expensive system that only enterprise businesses could afford.
-These days, however, hosted and virtual PBX providers make it accessible to pretty much anyone.
+However, advances in phone systems have made hosted and virtual PBX technology accessible to most small businesses.